 Bureta Faraimo, comfortably Hull’s best winger again after another stormer of a display, and then Joe Cator put Hull ahead, with the former turning his newfound cult hero status into something more.
 With Warrington in the mix, Satae lifted his arm over the line to get the next one, before Connor put the result beyond doubt late on.
 Sneyd, with the ice still in his back pocket, kicked all goals from the tee and added a drop-goal to really rub salt into the wound.
 Another for his collection, although complemented by a quality full-back, he is the sniper in Hull’s arsenal, the bloke you just know will not disappoint in winner take all.

-The best night of the most unorthodox year of the summer-era at least, the win sets up a final eliminator against Wigan next week, and if Hull can go there in similar form, then a few heads might just turn.
-Bring it on, baby.
+The best night of the most unorthodox year of the summer-era at least, the win sets up a final eliminator against the tough nut that is Wigan next week, and if Hull can go there in similar form, then a few heads might just turn.

 Warrington Tries: Ashton 2, Gelling.
 Goals: Ratchford 1/3